rawildman/generic-type-erasure/README.md

 dog.call<Speak>();
 ```

-The structs `gte::TagAndConstSignature` and `gte::TagAndSignature` are helper structs to provide the tag struct and function signature to the wrapper.
+The structs `gte::ConstMemberSignature` and `gte::MemberSignature` are helper structs to provide the tag struct and function signature to the wrapper.
-`gte::TagAndConstSignature` defines the corresponding `call` member as a const member function and `gte::TagAndSignature` defines `call` as a non-const member.
+`gte::ConstMemberSignature` defines the corresponding `call` member as a const member function and `gte::MemberSignature` defines `call` as a non-const member.

 A type-erased wrapper object is constructed from an instance of a type that has a member matching the signature of the wrapper.
 In this case, the struct `Dog` has a const member `speak`, a pointer to which is used on construction.